y2kbugger/y2kbugger.github.io/content/programming/reading-taocp-mmix.rst

 .. image:: https://lh3.googleusercontent.com/pw/ACtC-3cmwaXo3THz54nq3bz9bWJ9N3hK5zfHL9o4JAsdri5mZ7AgP4LPpilaSkxatNxccRDbxKgZ65jDB08Akq1UMV1nGGqktUrq8uXJFhs9ODgtUQ1wT6SAapWlK5zTWLP-tliFKDBuARvEVYmHnRilf89CsQ=w572-h85-no
    :alt: MMIX

+Computer have changed a lot since the 60s, as Knuth explains [#knuthmmix]_:

+    Thirty years have passed since the MIX computer was designed, and computer architecture has been converging during those years towards a rather different style of machine.

+.. image:: https://lh3.googleusercontent.com/pw/ACtC-3fRUt39VqJiEOQ9LhFcwVrsuth55pRA44lyfN51vxoNG0v0DshXSPqc5SdCtLdAnCWPOfLaP-KS5iDdApF0YKfAM8SBZmgyI61tLobpe8lVmxjGyNFkdrOpxaOD4cpvrJddWkV7lvJAUvmMONAoJF6dtg=w683-h131-no

-Knuth states in the third edition of his book:
+In his the third edition of his book he explain that MIX will be replaced:

     However, it must be admitted that MIX is now quite obsolete.
 Therefore MIX will be replaced in subsequent editions of this book by a new machine called MMIX, the 2009.
 MMIX will be a so-called reduced instruction set computer (RISC). [...]
 It will be even nicer than MIX and will be similar to machines that have become dominant during the 1990s.

-.. image:: https://lh3.googleusercontent.com/pw/ACtC-3fRUt39VqJiEOQ9LhFcwVrsuth55pRA44lyfN51vxoNG0v0DshXSPqc5SdCtLdAnCWPOfLaP-KS5iDdApF0YKfAM8SBZmgyI61tLobpe8lVmxjGyNFkdrOpxaOD4cpvrJddWkV7lvJAUvmMONAoJF6dtg=w683-h131-no

-Knuth [#knuthmmix]_:

-    Thirty years have passed since the MIX computer was designed, and computer architecture has been converging during those years towards a rather different style of machine.

 Subsequent editions, fascicles
 ==============================